cran/officer/README.md

 ### Getting help

-This project is developped and maintained on my own time.
+This project is developed and maintained on my own time.
 In order to help me to maintain the package, do not send me private emails if you only have questions about how to use the package.
 Instead, visit Stackoverflow, `officer` has its own tag [Stackoverflow